 - The clubs are mainly social, sports and religious in nature, with some being multipurpose.
-There were a few based on professions, neighbourhood and caste (included in the other category). - Majority of those who are members are affiliated with structures serving social functions (49.2 percent), followed by multipurpose (36 percent), sports (20.8 percent) and religion (17.1 percent).
+There were a few based on professions, neighbourhood and caste (included in the other category). - Majority of those who are members are affiliated with structures serving social functions (49.2%), followed by multipurpose (36%), sports (20.8%) and religion (17.1%).

-Fig. 5.
-Nature of Clubs/Organisations (%)
+Figure 5 Nature of Clubs/Organisations (%)

-Note: Types of clubs/organisations show: (1) proportions out of the 3 percent who are members; and (2) multiple responses as a person could be a member of more than one club/organisation.
+Note: Types of clubs/organisations show: 1. proportions out of the 3% who are members; and 2. multiple responses as a person could be a member of more than one club/organisation.